Tina hastily pulled her hand and stood back.

 But, she stayed with her sister’s remark.
 The crowd in the palace was made of countless intertwined, colored spots: red and white, blue and yellow, pink and green, dark brown and light brown and purple.
 In the most fanciful shapes and combinations.

-Almost unexpectedly they found themselves in throne hall.
+Almost unexpectedly they found themselves in the throne hall.
 Not very different from the rest of the palace.
 Perhaps larger.
 It hosted the two emerald thrones.

 ‘Welcome to the White Kingdom!’ came a crystalline, welcoming voice.